SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 ## Usage

-By default, MLServer will always create an inference pool with `N` workers, where `N` stands for the number of CPU cores available.
+By default, MLServer will always create an inference pool with one single worker.
-All models will get loaded across these `N` worker processes.
-The number of workers `N` can be adjusted globally through the server-level `parallel_workers` setting.
+The number of workers (i.e. the size of the inference pool) can be adjusted globally through the server-level `parallel_workers` setting.

 ### `parallel_workers`